Vissu0901/NLP_Project/API_GUIDELINES.md

-# NLP Arithmetic API Documentation
+# Chatbot API with Arithmetic Capabilities

 ## Overview
-This API provides natural language processing capabilities for performing arithmetic operations.
-Users can send queries in natural language or simple arithmetic expressions, and the API will process them to return the calculated results.
+This API provides a conversational chatbot that can engage in general conversation and perform arithmetic operations when requested.
+The chatbot can recognize different types of user intents and respond appropriately, making it versatile for both casual chat and calculations.

 ## Base URL
 ```